magento/devdocs/guides/v2.1/architecture/archi_perspectives/components/modules/mod_depend_types.md

 ## Dependencies in the Framework layer {#m2devgde-moddep-frmwk-layer}

-Modules belonging to the Magento Framework can be used in the application layer by an explicit dependency.
+A module belonging to the Magento Framework can be used in the application layer by an explicit dependency.

 <div class="bs-callout bs-callout-info" id="info">
   <p>In this case, using interfaces is preferable to using classes. </p>